dbugentity19/weather-app/README.md

 **Keyboard Navigation:** The app supports keyboard navigation, allowing you to slide through the forecasts using the arrow keys on your keyboard.
 This feature allows for a smooth and accessible user experience.

-## Hosting

-The app is hosted on Vercel: https://weather-app-drab-three-48.vercel.app/

 ## Running The App Locally

 ### `npm start`